mnbroatch/yarn-bound/README.md

 because these are not language features (it's confusing).
 YarnBound adds these things.

-The only thing I know to be missing from the spec and non-unity-specific docs is the built-in `wait` command, because I can't tell what I want it to do.
+The only thing I know to be missing from the spec and non-unity-specific docs is the built-in `wait` command, because I can't tell what I would want it to do.

 # Usage